 SPEA is trying to create a climate in which all those concerned with the public well-being may work cooperatively to solve problems which they already share.
 By insisting upon professionalism, by emphasizing that public policy should be influenced by people with skills and knowledge, and by demonstrating our effectiveness in training such people, we are trying to identify a community of interests shared by students, faculty, and public agencies.
 The endeavor is both idealistic and strictly pragmatic.
-On the one hand we will teach our students the broad concepts of public policy and ecological theory; on the other hand we will equip them with the skills by which they can get jobs and make a contribution toward the solution of pressing public problems.
+On the one hand we will teach our students the broad concepts of public policy and ecological theory; on the other we will equip them with the skills by which they can get jobs and make a contribution toward the solution of pressing public problems.
+The specifics of our initial plan to do all this are in the following sections, but in reading these ensuing details one should remember that they are only the first manifestations of the University's attempt to make itself expand-into public and environmental affairs, with new concepts of what education means-in response to the desires of those who make up its community.